provable-things/ptokens-bridges/README.md

 ### pTokens Strongbox

-Android apps providing a thin layer to interact with the pToken core library.
+Wrapper to execute pTokens on a Strongbox-enabled device and to generate Google-backed attestations